NkosiMlaba/nkosimlaba.github.io/README.md

 # Minimal-Website
 An implementation of a website that contains information about me and projects I have worked on.
 Uses Github actions to automatically deploy to a specified domain.

+## Output
 View the live site here [Portfolio](https://nkosimlaba.github.io/Portfolio-website/)

 ## System Requirements:
 - An operating system with a web browser installed